 Now whilst, in our current system, the previous phrases, unfortunately, do hold a certain level of truth, where the amount of money you make out of something often denotes how useful society deems an occupation to be, I think, at a deeper level, it is but a conditioned myth.

-Entertainment, relaxation, and spreading awareness
+Entertainment, relaxation, and awareness

-Beyond this though, creative’s have a deeper pool of wisdom that they can access to provide useful information and awareness in such strange times.
+Far off from these welcomed leisurely distractions, artists also possess a deeper pool of wisdom that they can access to provide useful information and awareness in such strange times.

 New worlds, new systems, new ways of being